Gilcemarley/taplistbeer.github.io/README.md

 The site is a beer tap generator.

-- First you must download the .xls file and change the table fields according to your choice.
+- First you must download the .xlsx file and change the table fields according to your choice.

 Initializing:
 - Open the index.html page and select the .xls file